 Pieter De Beule

-Pieter De Beule is currently group leader of the INL Applied Nano-Optics laboratory within the department of Life Sciences, leading a research team focusing on the development of new optics inspired technology for the nanosciences.
-Pieter joined the installation commission of the INL back in 2009 and was detached to the Max-Planck institute for Biophysical Chemistry in Göttingen, Germany, for a period of two year working with Dr. Thomas Jovin at the laboratory of Cellular Dynamics on the development of a new type of optical microscope.
+Pieter De Beule is currently staff researcher of the INL Medical Devices group within the Department of Life Sciences, leading a research team focusing on the development of new optics inspired technology for the nanosciences.
+Pieter joined the installation commission of the INL back in 2009 and was detached to the Max-Planck Institute for Biophysical Chemistry in Göttingen, Germany, for a period of two years working with Dr. Thomas Jovin at the laboratory of Cellular Dynamics on the development of a new type of optical microscope.
 In 2011, Pieter started at the new INL facilities in Braga to set up the optical microscope facilities and develop his independent research lines.

 - Viegas D, Fernandes E, Queirós R, Petrovykh DY and De Beule PAA

 Adapting Bobbert-Vlieger model to spectroscopic ellipsometry of gold nanoparticles with bio-organic shells..

 - Miranda A, De Beule PAA

 Microscopic thin film optical anisotropy imaging at the solid-liquid interface.

 - Miranda A, Martins M, De Beule PAA